 Battle of the Cthulhus: Trail vs Call

 I am quite fond of Trail of Cthulhu.
 As a system, it leans more toward a narrative-based game than Call of Cthulhu, placing more emphasis on crafting the right story "beats" rather than focusing on how actions with unknown outcomes are resolved.
-While I won't delve into a detailed examination of the system — given that numerous posts and articles already do so — I want to highlight a few advantages and disadvantages of Trail over Call of Cthulhu.
+While I will not go into a detailed examination of the system — given that numerous posts and articles already do so — I want to highlight a few advantages and disadvantages of Trail over Call of Cthulhu.

 From my perspective, the primary advantages of Trail over Call include:

-• Faster action resolution: Many actions can be resolved by simply possessing or not possessing the relevant ability.
-This generally makes task resolution more expedient, which is particularly noticeable in one-shot scenarios.
+- Faster action resolution: Many actions can be resolved by simply possessing or not possessing the relevant ability.
+This generally makes task resolution faster, which is particularly noticeable in one-shot scenarios.

-• Clearly organized, easy-to-read scenarios: Although this isn't strictly an advantage of the system itself, the system's focus on "core clues" leads to scenarios being designed with a scene-based structure and a list of clues in each scene that link to other scenes.
-This fits well with investigative scenarios — and based on my experience with Night's Black Agents, a similar system used in a technothriller game of spies versus vampires, it works quite well for more action-oriented scenarios too.
+- Clearly organized, easy-to-read scenarios: Although this isn't strictly an advantage of the system itself, the system's focus on "core clues" leads to scenarios being designed with a scene-based structure and a list of clues in each scene that link to other scenes.
+This fits well with investigative scenarios — and based on my experience with Night's Black Agents, a variation of the system used in a technothriller game of spies versus vampires, it works quite well for more action-oriented scenarios too.

 However, there are also aspects of Trail that I find less appealing than Call:

-• As scenarios progress, characters become incrementally less efficient at performing tasks Due to the system's more narrative direction, characters start with an abundance of health points and abilities, which makes early combats easy.
-However, as the scenario progresses, these resources are pent, leaving characters more vulnerable and less competent in combat towards the end of the story.
+- As scenarios progress, characters become incrementally less efficient at performing tasks Due to the system's more narrative direction, characters start with an abundance of health points and abilities, which makes early combats easy.
+However, as the scenario progresses, these resources are spent, leaving characters more vulnerable and less competent in combat towards the end of the story.

-• Some players simply don't like Trail.
+- Some players simply don't like Trail.
 I've experienced this first-hand.
 Occasionally, I'll encounter a player in a session who entirely rejects the basic principles of the system.
-This seems to occur more frequently with Trail and other Gumshoe games than with other types of systems.
+This seems to occur more frequently with Trail and other Gumshoe games than with other RPG systems.

 In summary, the advantages and disadvantages of Trail over Call make it better suited to mystery scenarios and less adept at pure horror.